When you're having a conversation with your prospective web design agency, it's the question that you dread: "do you have a budget in mind?".

 Starting with an MVP and expanding it in stages is particularly useful for social and community websites, or projects that involve a lot of functionality.

-It prevents time and money being spent upfront without any hard data on whether it will be successful, and give a more stable, long term plan for growth.
+It prevents time and money being spent upfront without any hard data on whether it will be successful, and gives a more stable, long term plan for growth.

 Your agency can plan a site that is perfectly designed, built and positioned to bring you success either right off the bat, or over time as your project grows.